CIARC-CUIYC/melvin-ob/README.md

 for command execution, event detection, task scheduling and DRS communication during the mission.

 ## 📦 Project Overview
-MELVIN-OB is designed to:
-* Communicate with a RESTful API server (DRS).
-* Manage the challenges objectives and system state.
-* Support runtime configuration and semi-live patching.

 In this README you can find information regarding the building and deployment of this repository as well as some insights into the runtime configuration for our implementation.